York City F.C.

 York City Football Club is a professional association football club based in the city of York, North Yorkshire, England.
-As of the 2022–23 season, the team compete in the National League, at the fifth tier of the English football league system.
+The team competes in the National League, the fifth level of the English football league system, as of the 2025–26 season.

 Founded in 1922, the club played seven seasons in non-League football before joining the Football League.
-York played in the Third Division North and the Fourth Division until 1959, when they were promoted for the first time.
+York played in the Third Division North and Fourth Division until 1959, when they were promoted for the first time.
 York achieved their best run in the FA Cup in 1954–55, when they met Newcastle United in the semi-final.
 They fluctuated between the Third and Fourth Divisions, before spending two seasons in the Second Division in the 1970s.
 York first played at Wembley Stadium in 1993, when they won the Third Division play-off final.
 At the end of 2003–04, they lost their Football League status after being relegated from the Third Division.
 The 2011–12 FA Trophy was the first national knockout competition won by York, and they returned to the Football League that season before being relegated back into non-League football in 2016.

 York are nicknamed the Minstermen, after York Minster, and the team traditionally play in red kits.
 They played at Fulfordgate from 1922 to 1932, when they moved to Bootham Crescent, their home for 88 years.
 This ground had been subject to numerous improvements over the years, but the club lost ownership of it when it was transferred to a holding company in 1999.
 York bought it back five years later, but the terms of the loan used to do so necessitated a move to a new ground.
 They moved into their current ground, the York Community Stadium, in 2021.
 York have had rivalries with numerous clubs, but their traditional rivals are Hull City and Scarborough.
 The club's record appearance holder is Barry Jackson, who made 539 appearances, while their leading scorer is Norman Wilkinson, with 143 goals.